-Additionally, our 2019 say-on-pay proposal returned to a normalized high level of approval with 94% of our stockholders voting in favor of the Company's compensation strategy.
-We are pleased with the turnaround in say-on-pay support since the uncharacteristically low approval we received in 2018, and largely credit the positive return to having listened and responded to the concerns of our stockholders.
-We believe that the result of our 2019 say-on-pay proposal indicates that stockholders are generally supportive of our executive compensation program, and therefore the Committee made no material changes to the executive compensation program as a result of this vote.
+Additionally, our 2020 say-on-pay proposal maintained its typically high level of approval with 95% of our stockholders voting in favor of the Company's compensation strategy.
+We believe that the result of our 2020 say-on-pay proposal indicates that stockholders are generally supportive of our executive compensation program, and therefore the Committee made no material changes to the executive compensation program as a result of this vote.